SAFETY SUMMARY WITH WARNINGS

 Trulicity may cause tumors in the thyroid, including thyroid cancer.
 Watch for possible symptoms, such as a lump or swelling in the neck, trouble swallowing, hoarseness, or shortness of breath.
-If you have a symptom, tell your doctor.
+If you have any of these symptoms, tell your healthcare provider.

 - Do not use Trulicity if you or any of your family have ever had a type of thyroid cancer called medullary thyroid carcinoma (MTC).